 Flora evokes the style of Hollywood glamour photography from the 1930s–50s and draws inspiration from the society photographs of Cecil Beaton and Madame Yevonde.
-Neeta collaborated with a number of friends to create painstakingly staged and detailed photographs that feature her subjects alongside plants and flowers whose names have been adopted as women’s, such as Holly and Jasmine.
+Madahar collaborated with a number of friends to create painstakingly staged and detailed photographs that feature her subjects alongside plants and flowers whose names have been adopted as women’s, such as Holly and Jasmine.

-Each distinctive, ultra-stylised image investigates notions of drama, reality, allure and female representation, and is underpinned by Neeta’s subjective relationship with the models.
-Over weeks and months Neeta spent time with each sitter, discussing how they would be photographed, from the look of the clothes, hair and makeup to the lighting and posture, along with the individual, often very personal, ideas they wished to portray within the finished works.
+Each distinctive, ultra-stylised image investigates notions of drama, reality, allure and female representation, and is underpinned by Madahar’s subjective relationship with the models.
+Over weeks and months Madahar spent time with each sitter, discussing how they would be photographed, from the look of the clothes, hair and makeup to the lighting and posture, along with the individual, often very personal, ideas they wished to portray within the finished works.

 Ten new photographs from Flora were displayed alongside a selection from the artist’s earlier works: Sustenance (2003), Falling (video and photographs, 2005), Cosmoses (2006–07) and Solstice (video, 2008).

 While studying in the USA, Madahar spent 18 months recording the habits of birds that fed on the balcony of her apartment in Framingham, Massachusetts.
 The photographs have a hyperreal quality, created using a large-format view camera and studio flash lighting.

 Madahar documented the birds’ behavior to explore issues of home, belonging and migration.